-Even though difficulty is unpleasant, you can have hope because God works ALL things for His glory and your sanctifying good (Rom 8:28-29).
-Additionally, suffering believers have an incredible opportunity to present the truth of the gospel to the world (to prove their faith): Jesus Christ is true, and He has done a supernatural work in your heart.
+Believers who are suffering have an incredible opportunity to present the truth of the Gospel to the world (to prove their faith): Jesus Christ is true and He has done a supernatural work in their heart.
+That is the issue - the heart motives and resulting actions through the trial and suffering.